openfisca/openfisca-doc/key-concepts.md

 They can be simple values or scales and are stored by date to collect the past values.
 Even with simple values, there can be many values for the same parameter because of the multiple dates.

-For instance, the calculation of the `irpp` variable will involve the `ir.recouvrement.min parameter`, also present in the [legislation explorer](http://legislation.openfisca.fr/parameters/ir.recouvrement.min).
+For instance, the calculation of the `irpp` variable will involve the `ir.recouvrement.min` parameter, also present in the [legislation explorer](http://legislation.openfisca.fr/parameters/ir.recouvrement.min).

 There are functions to extract a subset of the whole legislation at a specific instant, which is necessary when writing the formula of a variable.